kateyharris/MechaCar_Statistical_Analysis/README.md

 ![Snap231](https://user-images.githubusercontent.com/90797036/148484060-08499028-7a54-4bbd-ae72-93dae513fd8f.png)![Snap232](https://user-images.githubusercontent.com/90797036/148484074-86ea6b0e-591a-4936-afae-d2a3b0c5dda8.png)<br>

 - The slope of the linear model can not be considered to be zero.
-Why or why not?
+Note the upward path of the line on the graph.
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Summary Statistics on Suspension Coils